polterguy/polterguy.github.io/getting-started/index.md

 3. Choose your database and your table
 4. Click the _"Crudify"_ button

-If you don't have a MySQL database, you can find a simple CRM database schema in the _"misc"_ folder of your Magic download, which you can run through the SQL executor, that you can find in the _"SQL"_ menu at the top of your page.

 When you have created your first CRUD endpoints, you can click the _"Endpoints"_ menu item, and try out your newly created HTTP REST endpoints.
-At this point you can start creating your frontend, in for instance Angular, to access your database over HTTP.
+At this point you can start create your frontend to access your CRUD backend.

 [Custom SQL](/custom-sql)